UCB-Econ-148/sp24/syllabus.md

 To help accomplish this:
 - If you feel like your performance in the class is being impacted by your experiences outside of class, please do not hesitate to come and talk with the instructor or course staff.
 We are here to be a resource for you.
 - We are here to learn, and sometimes along the way we make mistakes.
 If something is said in class that makes you feel uncomfortable, please come and talk to the instructor or course staff about it.
-- As a participant in this class, you should strive to respect the diversity of your classmates.
+- As a participant in this class, you should strive to respect the diversity and experiences of your classmates.

 <br>